 There were three photos in a corner in black and white.
-Three girls with exactly the same faces.
+Three girls with the same faces.
 They were in the missing people’s section.
-Had they been kidnapped the other night?
 There were a few words written under their photos but I couldn’t read them.
 I peered closer, the man folded his newspaper slowly slapping his lips together.
 He picked himself up and walked off.
-I watched as the man left the library taking his newspaper with him.
+I watched as he left the library taking his newspaper with him.
 I got up leaning over to see if he was going to throw it in the crash somewhere.

 “Damn,” I swore when he got out of my view.
 I slumped back down in my chair scowling.

 “Can I help you?”
-I glanced up at the librarian holding a pile of book in one hand.
+I glanced up at the librarian holding a pile of books in one hand.
 She smiled at me.

 “Uh, I don’t know.
 I’m doing some research on vaccines.
-Would you have anything in that area?” she hesitated then nodded.
+Would you have anything in that area?”
+I asked.
+She hesitated then nodded.

-“I think I might have something over here,” she lead me to the non-fiction part of the library. “ Everything from this shelf to that one is medical.
+“I think I might have something over here,” she led me to the non-fiction part of the library. “ Everything from this shelf to that one is medical.
 Are you a student?
 These are for students,” she pointed out a section full of textbooks.

-One of the black haired girls was sitting down at my table, probably because it was the only one that was free.
+One of the black-haired girls was sitting down at my table, probably because it was the only one that was free.
 Next to her, the white hair one sat down staring up at the ceiling roses wide-eyed.
-The last black haired girl sat down heavily glaring.
+The last black-haired girl sat down heavily glaring.
 The first sister laughed again.